What can I do if my key is stuck in the lock?

 • Be sure not to use another key - too much pressure may bend/break both keys.

-• If neither of these approaches work, & if the key can be partially removed, pull it back as far as it will go and strike the back of the key with a sturdy object as if it were a nail being hammered into the lock.
+• If neither of these approaches work, & if the key can be partially removed, pull it back as far as it will go and gently strike the back of the key with a sturdy object as if it were a nail being hammered into the lock.
+Be sure to hit the back straight into the lock to avoid the key being bent/broken.